 Leo Boivin began playing hockey at the age of seven on the rivers and outdoor ice surfaces of Prescott, Ontario, near Ottawa.
-As a youngster he knew that he wanted to be a defenceman "because defensemen got to stay on the ice longer, got to play more."
+As a youngster, he knew that he wanted to be a defenceman "because defencemen got to stay on the ice longer, got to play more."

 Boivin landed a starting job with the Leafs in 1952-53 and played with Toronto until being traded back to the Bruins early in the 1954-55 season.
 It was with the Bruins that Boivin's reputation as a hard-hitting, stay-at-home defenceman grew.
-Tim Horton considered him to be the toughest blueliner to beat in a one-on-one situation and some Bruin historians refer to him as the link between Eddie Shore and Bobby Orr.
+Tim Horton considered him to be the toughest blueliner to beat in a one-on-one situation, and some Bruin historians refer to him as the link between Eddie Shore and Bobby Orr.
 Boivin was captain of the Bruins during four of his 12 years with the club and he played in the NHL All-Star game during the 1961, 1962 and 1964 seasons.
-His Bruin teammates called him "Billy Boy Boivin" for no other reason than the alliteration had a nice ring to it.

 Boivin was selected by the Pittsburgh Penguins in the 1967 Expansion Draft, returning to the city where he began his professional hockey career 16 years earlier.
 The Penguins traded him to the Minnesota North Stars mid-way through the 1968-69 season and Boivin played one more year for the North Stars before retiring at the end of the 1969-70 campaign.

 After retiring, Boivin stayed in the game as a scout.
-He went behind the bench as the interim coach of the St. Louis Blues during the 1975-76 and 1977-78 seasons, and coached the Ottawa 67's of the Ontario Hockey League for a time but ultimately he preferred scouting to coaching.
+He served as the interim coach of the St. Louis Blues during the 1975-76 and 1977-78 seasons, and coached the Ottawa 67's of the Ontario Hockey League for a time, but ultimately preferred scouting to coaching.

 Also nicknamed "Fireplug" for his compact stature and devastating body checks, Leo Boivin was inducted into the Hockey Hall of Fame in 1986.